 - Temperature is within a range that supports full germination, canopy expansion, growth, reproduction and maturity, but extends the main phases of crop bulking to maximise cumulative solar capture.

-- Solar income is high in total during the main growing season, due mainly to long days at high latitude, but the sun’s intensity (energy received per second) is not so high that it ‘burns’ the plants or over-saturates their light-capturing systems.
+- Solar income is high in total during the main growing season, due mainly to long days at high latitude, but the sun’s intensity (energy received per second) is not so high that it ‘burns’ the plants or frequently over-saturates their light-capturing systems.

 - Rainfall throughout the summer is enough to allow crops to be unstressed and to transpire freely and hence regulate their tissue temperature to prevent damage from over-heating.